Sepy Dobronyi: International Explorers Society

 Dobronyi was co-founder and director of the International Explorers Society.
 This society was established for the purpose of promoting exploration and furthering the knowledge of geography, archaeology, anthropology and other related sciences through expeditions, field trips, and research projects.
 The Society actively supports programs for the protection of the environment, the conservation of wildlife, and the preservation of archaeological and historic sites.

 Discography

 LP: Sepy Presents: La Bodeguita del Medio, The Music of Havana's Most Fabulous Cafe.
 Recorder by Riverside Records and Produced by Bill Grauer Productions, Inc, New York, 1957.

 Death

 Dobronyi died of liver cancer on May 29, 2010, at Mount Sinai Medical Center in Miami Beach at age 88.

 The item from his estate that got the most attention since Dobronyi's death was the old underwear of Queen Elizabeth II.
 The Miami Herald reports that the story of the Royal panties has circled the web and print magazines, after their sale was first reported by celebrity news website TMZ.com.
-Louis F. Cruz, who markets and manages the estate sale, believes that the Queen's undergarments are authentic.

 Hansons Auctioneers and Valuers, the same auction house that handled the sale of Queen Victoria's undergarments back in 2008, contacted the estate and expressed their interest in handling the sale.